-- Call Code Grey. - 2) Notify the local HVAC system contractor service provider of the failure and ask for expedited service call to correct. - HVAC system contractor service provider: Naylor - HVAC system contractor service provider Contact Info.: 905-338-8000 - Location of HVAC system contractor service provider Contract: Corporate office - 3) Request an estimated time to correct following the initial investigation by contractor. - 4) Notify the manager/nurse in charge or designate. - 5) Review Evacuation plan and prepare to institute if time to correct is greater than 12 hours. - 6) Notify support services office. - 7) Review and implement Management of Risk Associated with Extreme Heat policy. - 8) Direct Maintenance to monitor and document building temperatures every 30 minutes to ensure Humidex does not exceed 39°C in any occupied area until cooling system is fully restored. - 9) Direct team members to ensure all exterior windows are closed and curtains are drawn closed. - 10) Direct Maintenance to place in operation any fans available to provide additional comfort to residents. - 11) Direct team members to move residents to inner core of building away from exterior walls.
+- 1) Call Code Grey. - 2) Notify the local HVAC system contractor service provider of the failure and ask for expedited service call to correct. - a.
+HVAC system contractor service provider: Naylor Building Partnerships - b.
+HVAC system contractor service provider Contact Info.: 905-532-0000 - c.
+Location of HVAC system contractor service provider Contract: Contract Binder Admin area - 3) Request an estimated time to correct following the initial investigation by contractor. - 4) Notify the manager/nurse in charge or designate. - 5) Review Evacuation plan and prepare to institute if time to correct is greater than 12 hours. - 6) Notify support services office. - 7) Review and implement Management of Risk Associated with Extreme Heat policy. - 8) Direct Maintenance to monitor and document building temperatures every 30 minutes to ensure Humidex does not exceed 39°C in any occupied area until cooling system is fully restored. - 9) Direct team members to ensure all exterior windows are closed and curtains are drawn closed. - 10) Direct Maintenance to place in operation any fans available to provide additional comfort to residents - 11) Direct team members to move residents to inner core of building away from exterior walls.